U-Motion: Learned Point Cloud Video Compression with U-Structured Temporal Context Generation: Experiments

 \subsection{Results}

 \paragraph{Attribute Compression.} The R-D curves of attribute compression performance comparison is shown in Figure \ref{fig:res_attr_y}, with the corresponding BD-Rate detailed in Table \ref{tab:bd_attr}.
-Please refer to the supplementary material for R-D curves with the YUV-PSNR. we assume the point cloud geometry is losslessly coded and not factored into the bit rate consumption.
-In addition, to remove the influence of I-frame, we use the original point cloud as I-frame, and do not consider the bits of I-frame when determining the bit rate (for U-Motion and baselines).
+Please refer to the supplementary material for R-D curves with the YUV-PSNR.
+We assume the point cloud geometry is losslessly coded and not factored into the bit rate consumption.
+In addition, to remove the influence of I-frame coding, we use the original point cloud as I-frame, and do not consider the bits of I-frame when determining the bit rate (for U-Motion and baselines).
 We test the first 32 frames in each sequence.
-Each P-frame $p^t$ is coded using the reconstructed previous frame $\hat{p}^{t-1}$ as reference except for the first P-frame.
+The original first frame is used as the decoded I-frame, and each subsequent frame is coded as a P-frame using U-Motion.
 Our method achieves significant gain against G-PCC-GesTM v3.0 and Unicorn on two 10-bit MPEG sequences {\it exercise} and {\it model}.
 Our method does not perform as well on 11-bit sequences {\it basketball\_player} and {\it dancer} as on 10-bit sequences.
 We attribute this to the fact that the MPEG-specified training data are all 10-bit and have relatively smaller motion than these two 11 bits sequences, leading to a significant difference between training and testing data.
 When compared to the 10 bit versions of these two sequences, {\it basketball\_player\_vox10} and {\it dancer\_vox10}, our method achieve more significant gains.
 Figure~\ref{fig:recon_render} shows that U-Motion achieves better visual quality at a lower bit-rate compared to other methods (sequence {\it model\_vox10}).

 \paragraph{Geometry Compression.} Figure \ref{fig:res_geo_d1} shows the lossy geometry compression performance comparison in terms of D1-PSNR.
 D2-PSNR R-D curve is in supplementary material.
 Table \ref{tab:bd_geo} reports both the D1-PSNR and D2-PSNR BD-rate.
 It's shown that our method outperforms the previous state-of-the-art method Unicorn and the first learning-based point cloud video compression method D-DPCC.